bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 Generators like XCHammer and Tulsi take care of integrating Bazel into the IDE.
 Bazel builds are invoked a shell script build phase from the IDE.
 Basically, Xcode shells out to Bazel to produce the application, and then Xcode picks up the product from the derived data path.

-Performing a Bazel build from Xcode.
+Performing a Bazel build from Xcode:

 ```
 play button -> shell script build phase -> bazel build ios-app